bridge

 Papá: ¡Ay, doctora! ¿Se va a salvar?

 (Ay, doctor!
-Is she going to be saved?)
+Is she going to live? [to be saved?])
 Note: Literally, it says "Is she going to save herself?"

 Doctora: Una vez que tengamos el resultado, podremos dar el tratamiento apropiado, y estimar las probabilidades de supervivencia.
 Por favor, siéntese aquí.
 Necesitamos hablar más.

-(Once that we have the result, we will be able to give appropriate treatment, and estimate the probablities of survival.
+(Once we have the results, we will be able to give the appropriate treatment, and be able to estimate the probablities of survival.
 Please sit down here.
 We need to talk more.)

 Archive